Hantavirus pulmonary syndrome: Transmission

 The western deer mouse, the natural reservoir of Sin Nombre virus (Note: Many sources identify the natural reservoir of Sin Nombre virus as the species Peromyscus maniculatus.
 In fact, the natural reservoir of the virus is the species Peromyscus sonoriensis.
-The reason for this discrepancy is because the two species previously were classified as one, both under the scientific name Peromyscus maniculatus.
+The reason for this discrepancy is that the two species previously were classified as one, both under the scientific name Peromyscus maniculatus.
 This species was reorganized in the late 2010s and split into multiple species, including P. maniculatus and P. sonoriensis.
 The "old" P. maniculatus had a range extending across most of North America, whereas the "new" P. maniculatus is limited to the northeastern parts of the United States east of the Mississippi River and southeastern Canada.
 P. sonoriensis, on the other hand, is found in most of the United States west of the Mississippi River and in most of southwestern Canada, which corresponds to where Sin Nombre virus infections usually occur.)

-Hantaviruses that cause illness in humans are mainly transmitted by rodents.
+Rodents transmit hantaviruses that cause illness in humans.
 In rodents, hantaviruses usually cause an asymptomatic, persistent infection.
 Infected animals can spread the virus to uninfected animals through aerosols or droplets from their feces, urine, saliva, and blood, through consumption of contaminated food, from virus particles shed from skin or fur, via grooming, or through biting and scratching.
 Hantaviruses can also spread through the fecal-oral route and across the placenta during pregnancy from mother to child.
 They can survive for 10 days at room temperature, 15 days in a temperate environment, and more than 18 days at 4 C, which aids in the transmission of the virus.
 Environmental conditions favorable to the reproduction and spread of rodents are known to increase disease transmission.
 Living in a rural environment, or in unhygienic settings, and interacting with environments shared with hosts are the biggest risk factors for infection, especially people who are hikers, farmers and forestry workers, as well as those in mining, the military, and zoology.